rongachoka/Python-Projects/README.md

-## Google Play Stor apps and Reviews
+## Google Play Store apps and Reviews
 ### DataCamp Project

 - This was a guided project within DataCamp's "Data Scientist with Python" track